 4.3.11.1 intraFreqSI-AcquisitionForHO

-This parameter defines whether the UE supports, upon configuration of si-RequestForHO by the network, acquisition of relevant information from a neighbouring intra-frequency cell by reading the SI of the neighbouring cell using autonomous gaps and reporting the acquired information to the network as specified in TS 36.331 [5].
+This parameter defines whether the UE supports, upon configuration of si-RequestForHO by the network, acquisition of relevant information from a neighbouring intra-frequency cell by reading the SI of the neighbouring cell using autonomous gaps and reporting the acquired information to the network as specified in MFA TS 36.331 [5].

 4.3.11.2 interFreqSI-AcquisitionForHO

-This parameter defines whether the UE supports, upon configuration of si-RequestForHO by the network, acquisition of relevant information from a neighbouring inter-frequency cell by reading the SI of the neighbouring cell using autonomous gaps and reporting the acquired information to the network as specified in TS 36.331 [5].
+This parameter defines whether the UE supports, upon configuration of si-RequestForHO by the network, acquisition of relevant information from a neighbouring inter-frequency cell by reading the SI of the neighbouring cell using autonomous gaps and reporting the acquired information to the network as specified in MFA TS 36.331 [5].

 4.3.11.3 utran-SI-AcquisitionForHO

-This parameter defines whether the UE supports, upon configuration of si-RequestForHO by the network, acquisition of relevant information from a neighbouring UMTS cell by reading the SI of the neighbouring cell using autonomous gaps and reporting the acquired information to the network as specified in TS 36.331 [5].
+This parameter defines whether the UE supports, upon configuration of si-RequestForHO by the network, acquisition of relevant information from a neighbouring UMTS cell by reading the SI of the neighbouring cell using autonomous gaps and reporting the acquired information to the network as specified in MFA TS 36.331 [5].

 4.3.12 SON parameters